-It should be noted that hierarchical clustering is not perfect and should be used to generalize how your samples and taxa are related to each other.
+It should be noted that hierarchical clustering is not perfect and should only be used to generalize how your samples and taxa are related to each other.

 More on Average-linkage hierarchical clustering

 Before the clustering step, a distance measure is performed to determine the dissimilarity between samples and taxa.
-IDseq uses Euclidean distance, which is the square root of the sum of the square differences.
+CZ ID uses Euclidean distance, which is the square root of the sum of the square differences.
 For the heatmap, the Euclidean distance is calculated based on the chosen metric, i.e., total reads, z-score, rPM, and calculated between samples and taxa.